RaphaelEDiener/nono/readme.md

 The goal is a generator and solver for so-called nonograms.

-The numbers in each row or column describe the length of contiguous black areas in the respective row or column. black areas in the respective row or column.
+The numbers in each row or column describe the length of contiguous black areas in the respective row or column.
+Black areas in the respective row or column.

-A programme is to be created with which you can generate nonograms yourself by clicking on the respective pixels.
+A program is to be created with which you can generate nonograms yourself by clicking on the respective pixels.
 Furthermore, it should be possible to obtain the numbers for a nonogram and to try to find the solution yourself.